sparkslabs/pyxie/doc/language-status.md

 ## Example program that lexes, parses, analyses & compiles

 Clearly a single example doesn't tell you everything.
-However this program isn't a bad representation of current state:
+However this program isn't a bad representation of current state, though misses off the major control structures - while,if/elif/else,conditionals/boolean/parenthesised expressions.

     age = 10
     new_age = 10 +1